Skip advert

 Electric Classic Cars

-Electric Classic Cars (www.electricclassiccars.co.uk) is one of the more established UK companies carrying out electric classic-car conversions.
-It's run by Richard Morgan and features in a Quest channel TV series called 'Vintage Voltage', showcasing some of the conversions carried out.
+Electric Classic Cars (www.electricclassiccars.co.uk) is one of the more established UK companies carrying out electric classic car conversions.
+It's run by Richard Morgan and previously featured on a Quest channel TV series called 'Vintage Voltage' that ran from 2020 to 2022, that showcased some of the conversions carried out.
 Past projects have included electric conversions of a Porsche 911, a Karmann Ghia, a Fiat 500, a Land Rover Defender 110, a Chesil Speedster, a BMW 2002, a Ferrari 308 GTS and a Lancia Fulvia.

 Everrati Range Rover Classic and Land Rover Defender